jpfluger/examples/ubuntu-14.04/icinga2-server.md

 * Install Icinga-Web (not Icinga-Classic nor Icinga-Web2)
 * Run Icinga-Web using Nginx
 * Test
+* Ping a 2nd Host and Additional Configurations
+* My Default Setup (for comparison)

 I chose Icinga instead of Nagios because I wanted to integrate with Postgres.
 Also the web-interface is slick and, since Icinga is a fork of Nagios, any plugins developed for Nagios will work in Icinga.

-> Note: The examples were compiled chiefly from these sources: [Icinga 2 Getting Started Documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/getting-started#installing-requirements), GitHub [Install Readme](https://github.com/Icinga/icinga-web/blob/master/doc/INSTALL) for Icinga-Web and [Icincga-Web From Scratch](http://docs.icinga.org/latest/en/icinga-web-scratch.html).
+> Note: The examples were compiled chiefly from these sources: [Icinga 2 Getting Started Documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/getting-started#installing-requirements) and GitHub [Install Readme](https://github.com/Icinga/icinga-web/blob/master/doc/INSTALL) for Icinga-Web.

 ## Install Icinga2